Updated: December 12, 2024

 Property for sale in Porto Portugal: Property prices

 In 2023, the average house asking price in the Porto city center stood at €4,296 per square meter, while the average price for a house in the greater Porto municipality was €3,291 per square meter.
+If you are looking for more affordable options, buying property in Guarda is a lesser-known area with easy access to Porto.

 The table below shows the average asking price per square meter for property in the different Porto neighborhoods in 2023.